wlsf82/protractor-and-webrtc/README.md

 ### Protractor configuration setup

-The first thing needed to start using protractor is to setup some basic configuration.
+The first thing needed to start using protractor is to setup some basic configurations.

 Follow the instructions:

 In the project's root directory, create a `test` folder, and inside this folder create a file named `protractor.conf.js`.

-After creating the file, add the following code to it (each part will be explained):
+After creating the file, add the following code snippet to it (each part will be explained):

 ```
 "use strict";

+const SpecReporter = require("jasmine-spec-reporter").SpecReporter;

 module.exports.config = {
     "specs": ["spec.js"],